invkrh/personal-blog/content/post/hash-function.md

 Let's take again the example $n=4$, $\{1, 3\}$ is validate step.
 So $n \cdot p == 4 \cdot 2 = 8$.
 As a result, for $n=4$, there are $\frac{8}{4!} = \frac{1}{3}$ distinct sequences can be reached by our hash function model.

-There are another hash function model can be used in order to get more distinct sequence:
+There is another hash function model can be used in order to get more distinct sequence:

 Given $n$, find the prime number $p$ which is bigger than $n$, then $a$ can be any number below $p$.
 Hence, the number of sequence distinct is $p^2 (\ge n^2)$.
-Note that the diversity is gained by loosing the constraint, because in this way, the function value can be any nature number between $0$ and $p$.
+Note that the diversity is gained by loosing the constraint, because, in this way, the function value can be any nature number between $0$ and $p$.
 It is not equivalent to permutation, but what's important is that it is a perfect hashing.
 That depends on your need.
 And in my [spark-LSH](https://github.com/invkrh/spark-LSH) project, such model is used in order to generate more min hash functions.

 This variant could be used where $n$ is not big enough to generate many hash functions than needed.